Wanasaurus/odin-recipes/README.md

 # odin-recipes
 As part of The Odin Project Foundation course, I created a basic recipe website.
-I began by buidling the pages using HTML.
+I began by buidling the pages using HTML, then I used CSS to make the pages look nice.
+All recipes are by me, and I took the photos too.
+I enjoy cooking!